isomerpages/govtech-stp/_vtl-air/VTL (Air) Checklist for Travel to Singapore.md

 &#9744;  <i><b>B) Post-Arrival COVID-19 Antigen Rapid Tests (ARTs)</b></i>

-Travellers are required to undergo post-arrival COVID-19 ARTs at <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> on Day 3 and 7 of their arrival in Singapore.
+Travellers are required to undergo post-arrival COVID-19 ARTs at <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> on <span style="color:red;">Days 3 and 7</span> of their arrival in Singapore.
 Instructions for the dates of tests and appointment booking will be emailed to travellers upon their arrival in Singapore.

 The test will be self-administered and supervised by an approved COVID-19 test provider.
 The test will cost S$15 (inclusive of GST), with payment to be made at the QTCs/CTCs through cashless modes such as Mastercard, NETS, PayNow and Visa. <b><u>Cash will not be accepted</u></b>.